Acting Shakespeare Summer Course

 About Acting Shakespeare Summer Course

-This intensive summer course, led by Mariah Gale, actor, director and Associate Artist at the Royal Shakespeare Company, is ideal for participants wanting to explore the texts of Shakespeare.
+This intensive summer course is ideal for participants wanting to explore the texts of Shakespeare.

 The course will provide a toolkit in speaking and delivering Shakespeare monologues.